ATTENTION DEFICIT DISORDER

 inattention, lack of follow-through, difficulty resting, feeling relaxed

-enough to complete a task, may be more challenging.
-ADHD'ers
+a task, may be more challenging.
+ADHD'ers often feel flooded

 HERE'S THE GOOD NEWS . . . !

-had ADD, which allowed them to harness acute, sustained focus for
+allowed them to harness acute, sustained focus for extraordinary periods

-produce tremendous works of art or significant/important inventions,
+enough, enabled them to produce tremendous works of art or significant

-are not stupid.
-In fact, they're often smarter
+stupid.
+In fact, they're often way smarter than the average

 Once diagnosed, attention span issues can be easily managed,